“In the name of God, the Most Compassionate, the Most Merciful” (بسملة basmala of the Qu’ran)

 But chiefest of all forms of service that Companions can offer must ever be the effort to show others in His beauty and power the Christ who is the inspiration and joy of their own lives.
 They will seek to do this, not in a spirit of aggression, nor with contempt for the beliefs of others, but rather because, knowing in their own experience the power of Christ to save from sin and to give newness of life, they desire to share their own supreme treasure.

-Out of the fullness, therefore, of devoted love we would seek to give our belovèd Master to all.
-We must remember that, in this task of showing Christ to others, the witness of life is more eloquent than that of words.
+Out of the fullness, therefore, of devoted love they would seek to give their belovèd Master to all.
+They must remember that, in this task of showing Christ to others, the witness of life is more eloquent than that of words.